programminghistorian/jekyll/_posts/2021-04-01-newsletter.md

 Our global team members Sofia Papastamkou, Jessica Parr and Riva Quiroga presented at NewsEye’s International Conference.
 Their paper was titled "Challenges for Digital Literacy in the Humanities: The Open, Community-Based and Multilinguistic Approach of *The Programming Historian*" and centered on the community we have formed to make digital methods available to more people in the world.

-Finalmente, el 25 de marzo, nuestras editoras Jennifer Isasi y Riva Quiroga presentaron el proyecto a la Red INTELE (Infraestructura de Tecnologías del Lenguaje) de España.
+El 25 de marzo, nuestras editoras Jennifer Isasi y Riva Quiroga presentaron el proyecto a la Red INTELE (Infraestructura de Tecnologías del Lenguaje) de España.
 Con "*Programming Historian*: Un proyecto colaborativo para poner la programación al alcance de los humanistas" dieron buena razón de las directrices éticas que guían el proceso editorial en la revista y mostraron un ejemplo de cómo preparar una lección para su publicación.
 La charla quedó grabada en video y podéis verla en la [colección de webinarios de INTELE](http://ixa2.si.ehu.eus/intele/?q=webinars).

+On April 12th, *Programming Historian* team convened in a panel at [Global Digital Humanities Symposium 2021](https://msuglobaldh.org/) to present its achievements and challenges in our inclusive, four-language journal initiative.
+During this session the presenters focused on the strategies each journal has adopted to bring digital scholarship methods to a global audience that reached 1,5 million in 2020.
+In turn, it served as an overview of the changes the journal has undergone in its twelve-year history in order to become the flagship journal in DH methods.
+The audience responded positively to the presentation and asked about the addition of new languages.

 ### Upcoming events

 We are not stopping there with our public outreach.
 We have more events already lined up:

-On April 12th, *Programming Historian* team convenes in a panel at [Global Digital Humanities Symposium 2021](https://msuglobaldh.org/) to present its achievements and challenges in their inclusive, four-language journal initiative.
-During this session the presenters will focus on the strategies each journal has adopted to bring digital scholarship methods to a global audience that reached 1,5 million just in 2020.
-In turn, this will serve as an overview of the changes the journal has undergone in its twelve-year history in order to become the flagship journal in DH methods.

 And on April 29, Adam Crymble is offering [a free *Programming Historian* teaching workshop](https://www.eventbrite.co.uk/e/teach-digital-history-well-tickets-141954926005) to celebrate the launch of his new book, [*Technology & the Historian: Transformations of the Digital Age*](https://www.combinedacademic.co.uk/9780252085697/technology-and-the-historian/).
 He will offer practical classroom-ready solutions that bring together history and technology for students today.

-We hope to see you at these events!
+We hope to see you at this event!

 ## Lessons/lecciones/leçons/lições